Communications Management | By Duncan Haughey | minute read

 Two different approaches—both get work done.
 Perhaps, but some methods are more effective than others.
 Let's look at the pros and cons of each style:

 |Quick, no arguments||A narrow perspective from one person's point of view|

 |Provides a clear direction||Ignores the input of other team members who may have more experience or expertise|

 |Single person accountability||Can cause unhappiness or frustration in the team|

-If you 'tell', you give the message that you don't want feedback, ideas or input from other people.
+If you 'tell', you send a message that you don't want other people's feedback, ideas, or input.

 The Sell Manager